CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

    ![](images/ex4t4-6.png "Confirm")

-## Task 5: Migrate and Restore SQL Server DB to Azure Arc-enabled Azure SQL Managed instance from Blob storage and Azure arc pod.
+## Task 5: Migrate and Restore SQL Server DB to Azure Arc-enabled Azure SQL Managed instance from Blob storage and Azure Arc pod.

 Now that we have the Azure SQL Managed instance ready, let's migrate and restore the SQL server database to the Azure Arc-enabled SQLMI.